 Adding towards his landscape archaeology he has an Honours Degree in Geology and Geography (BSc), alongside his archaeology qualifications and Masters Degree in Landscape Archaeology, GIS and Virtual Environments.

 He is an elected Fellow of the Geological Society of London (FGS), and an elected Fellow of the Royal Geographical Society and Institute of British Geographers (FRGS).

 He recently appeared in the Channel 5 series “Digging up Britain’s Past”, where he was interviewed about the archaeology of King John’s Palace, and the history and landscape of Sherwood Forest.
-He has also acted as a consultant to Channel Four’s ‘Walking Through History’ offering expert advise and location knowledge, as well as being interviewed by Tony Robinson at King John’s Palace and the Parliament Oak, and was also as an independent site consultant to Channel Four’s Time Team at King John’s Palace.
+He has also acted as a consultant to Channel Four’s ‘Walking Through History’ offering expert advise and location knowledge, as well as being interviewed by Tony Robinson at King John’s Palace and the Parliament Oak.